 Students who need to be dismissed before the end of the school day are to submit a note from a parent to the teacher.
 Forms for school notes may be obtained on the district website (Student Arrival-Departure Change Form) or from the office.
 Parents are encouraged to schedule medical appointments after school.
-If you choose to take your child out of school early, please know that your child is missing instructional time and may be required to make up any work that is missed.
-Parents are required to meet their children and sign them out at the security vestibule.
+If you choose to take your child out of school early, please know that your child is missing instructional time and will be required to make up any work that is missed.
+Parents are required to meet their children and sign them out with security.
+Early dismissal ends at 2:45 in preparation for regular dismissal.
 Security procedures do not permit going to your child's classroom.
-If there is a situation that necessitates a dismissal change during the day, please do not email the teacher, but rather phone the main office (609-716-5200, press #3 for the front office) with the updated dismissal plan.
+If there is a situation that necessitates a dismissal change during the day, please do not email the teacher, but rather phone the main office (609-716-5500, press #3 for the front office) with the updated dismissal plan.